 Final Restraining Order

-Final Restraining Orders in Monmouth County NJ
+Need Consultation on a Final Restraining Order Hearing in Monmouth County

 As if being charged with a criminal offense isn’t bad enough.
 Often times clients who are charged with a criminal act of domestic violence like simple assault, stalking, harassment, terroristic threats or aggravated assault also tend to find themselves dealing with a Final Restraining Order “FRO” hearing as well.
 A final restraining order hearing, which is normally referred to as an FRO, will take place in the Family Division of the Monmouth County Superior Courthouse, which is located in Freehold.
 Unlike the underlying domestic violence offense, a FRO hearing is technically civil in nature.
 Therefore, the standard of proof is by a preponderance of the evidence as opposed to criminal hearings which are done based on the beyond a reasonable doubt standard.
 Although, civil in nature, some would suggest that the ramifications if a final restraining order is entered are worse then some criminal offenses.
 For example, if an FRO is granted, the Defendant would be fingerprinted, entered into a permanent database, forced to surrender their firearms and could be forbidden from seeing their children, forced to pay child/spousal support or returning to their home.
 On top of that, if charged criminal as well, they would be forced to litigate those charges too in the criminal court house.